 Alabama National Guard hold COVID clinic at Southside Baptist Church

-The clinic, which marked the beginning of the third week of mobile clinics held in the state of Alabama since March 23, allowed Butler residents opportunity to receive their first dose of the Pfizer vaccine.
+The clinic allowed many Butler residents the opportunity to receive their first dose of the Pfizer vaccine.